SchenbergZY/manual/book/installation-and-setup/git-setup_local.md

 Click on `install`.
 The installation may take a couple of minutes.
 Once it's finished, check if everything has been installed correctly by executing `git` again.
 ````

-## Setting up SSH-keys
+## Setting up SSH-keys, for GitLab only

 When we want to visit repositories on GitLab or GitHub, we need to log in.
 The same holds if we want to interact with these repositories with Git from VS Code.
 This means that everytime we make a commit, pull, et cetera, we need to provide our password, which becomes very tedious.
 Alternatively, we can provide GitLab/GitHub with an SSH-key of our system, so that GitLab/GitHub knows it is indeed us that are making the changes to the repository, removing the need to provide a password.
-If you're only using GitHub and GitHub desktop, SSH-keys aren't strictly required, but it's still advised you set these up.
+If you're only using GitHub and GitHub desktop, SSH-keys aren't required!

 1. Open up a terminal window (Git Bash on Windows).
 Next, type (or copy and paste) the following command: